arhohuttunen/coding-revolution/content/post/hexagonal-architecture-spring-boot.md

 }
 ```

 Note that we have chosen to use separate `OrderRequest` and `OrderResponse` objects.
-This is because the write and read models don't have to be the same and could have different properties.
+This is because the write and read models don't have to be the same and could have unique properties.

 {{< figure src="/post/hexagonal-architecture-spring-boot/order-controller-model-mapping.svg" caption="Mapping of models in order controller" >}}